Report: That´s how I helped Sandra find an apartment in Paris!

 I think Sandra made the right decision - not because I was the only one who could have helped her - but because together we were able to optimise her dossier so that it looked convincing and I was then able to react much better to the landlords' questions.
 And that was the deciding factor.

-After eight days, I was promised a flat for you.
+After eight days, we found an apartment for you.
 You had to make compromises, because you wanted a balcony, for example, and wanted to exclude the ground floor.
-Now you are on the ground floor without a balcony, but with a garden and a large kitchen instead of a kitchenette, which is usually typical in one-bedroom flats.
+Now you are on the ground floor without a balcony, but with a garden and a large kitchen instead of a kitchenette, which is usually typical in one-bedroom apartments.

 Exactly, balcony and ground floor....
 And also old building, which I didn't want (laughs).
-But I remember well that we extended the search after a few days, and a crucial video was of you describing the flat to me - and describing me.
-At that moment I suddenly saw myself in the flat and that was a "oui" for me.
+But I remember well that we extended the search after a few days, and a crucial video describing the apartment to me convinced me.
+At that moment I suddenly saw myself in the apartment and that was a "oui" for me.

-Small Paris flat where the high ceiling offers more storage space
+Small Paris apartment where the high ceiling offers more storage space

-How do you feel now, after many months in your Paris flat?
+How do you feel now, after many months in your Paris apartment?

 I still feel totally fine and really like living here.
 I don't have a balcony, but I have a garden out there.
 A big kitchen, and the ground floor doesn't bother me at all anymore because the area is just very quiet and pleasant.

-So, I have definitely fallen in love with the flat.
+So, I have definitely fallen in love with my apartment.
 It has something, a special flair.
 I also enjoy the direct, short bus connection to work, that was one of the reasons, the distance to my work.
 That point was very important to me and it was absolutely fulfilled.

-Finally, I would like to ask you what you would recommend to other people who are looking for a flat in Paris.
+Finally, I would like to ask you what you would recommend to other people who are looking for an apartment in Paris.
 Should you look for an apartment yourself first, or should you contact someone directly?

 I think you can definitely try to look for an apartment yourself.
 That's what I did at the beginning, I set up some filters on websites.
 But I think there are advantages to handing over the search to a professional who knows all the background information, also with regard to the dossier, etc. I had also entered some information myself.
 I had also asked for some information myself, but still not as much as I got from you.
 And that's why it's certainly better and quicker to book a relocation service in Paris.